-TASK 6 SEMI-ANNUAL ELECTRIC VEHICLE CHARGER INVENTORY REPORTS
+TASK 6: SEMIANNUAL ELECTRIC VEHICLE CHARGER INVENTORY REPORTS

-The goal of this task is to provide information on the number of chargers in the Recipient's charging network in California, including both public and shared private, serving all vehicle sectors (light-, medium-, and heavy duty) excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.
+The goal of this task is to provide information on the number of chargers in the Recipient's charging network in California, including both public and shared private, serving all vehicle sectors (light-, medium-, and heavy duty), excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.

-- Prepare an Electric Vehicle Charger Inventory Report, in a template provided by the CAM, that includes: - For chargers serving light-duty electric vehicles: - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DC fast charging ports aggregated at the county level by charging network provider - Number of shared private DC fast charging ports aggregated at the county level by charging network provider - For chargers serving medium- and/or heavy-duty vehicles: - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider
+Prepare an Electric Vehicle Charger Inventory Report in a template provided by the CAM, which includes the following:

+- For chargers serving light-duty EVs - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DCFC ports aggregated at the county level by charging network provider - Number of shared private DCFC ports aggregated at the county level by charging network provider - For chargers serving medium- and/or heavy-duty vehicles - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DCFC ports aggregated at the county level by charging network provider - Number of shared private DCFC ports aggregated at the county level by charging network provider - Number of other publicly available charging ports at the county level by charging network provider - Number of other depot charging ports by power output (less than 50 kW, 50-150 kW, 150 kW-350 kW, 350 kW and above) at the county level by charging network provider (if applicable)

-- Number of public DC fast charging ports aggregated at the county level by charging network provider - Number of shared private DC fast charging ports aggregated at the county level by charging network provider - Number of other publicly available charging ports at the county level by charging network provider - Number of other depot charging ports by power output (less than 50 kilowatts (kW), between 50 - 150 kW, 150 kW - 350 kW, 350 kW and above) at the county level by charging network provider (if applicable) - Submit the Electric Vehicle Charger Inventory Report to the CAM, no later than 30 calendar days after the Agreement is executed and then each calendar half-year thereafter.
+• Submit the Electric Vehicle Charger Inventory Report to the CAM no later than 30 calendar days after the Agreement is executed and then each calendar half-year thereafter.
 Reports are due at the end of July and end of January.